textadventures/quest/docs/custom_panes.md

 The last three rooms update the values - but only if player.changedhitpoints has been set, i.e., when reloading.

-And then in the "start script":
+And then in the "start script" (go to the _Scripts_ tab of the game object):

 ```
 player.changedhitpoints => {